iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___1.5/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.ri.crushcovid 3 reviews"/>
 </p>

+> Not accurate or up to date.
+Last night, I grabbed some takeout and then drove to a park by the ocean to eat it.
+App says I spent almost two hours at Game Stop (the restaurant is where Game Stop used to be.....4 years ago....)<br> :date: __2020-07-03 18:29:50__

 > Shows me at my neighbor's house instead of mine Number of hours shown in day for locations add to more or less than 24<br> :date: __2020-06-27 21:17:46__